ThembisileNGQ/Akkatecture/README.md

 # Akkatecture

-Akkatecture is a cqrs and event sourcing framework for akka.net.
-Fully optimised around using akkas non-thread-blocking message passing and event stream pub sub mechanism for event propagation.
-All in .net core (targeting netstandard 2.0).
+Akkatecture is a cqrs and event sourcing framework for dotnet core, build ontop of akka.net.
+Fully optimised around using akka's highly scalable message passing and event stream pub sub mechanisms.
+Akkatecture targets `netstandard2.0`.

 Go ahead and take a look at [our documentation](http://akkatecture.net/docs/getting-started), go over [some concepts](http://akkatecture.net/docs/primitives), and read the [tips and tricks](http://akkatecture.net/docs/tips-and-tricks).